gferhpc/supercomputing.tue.nl/docs/index.md

 ---
 title: Home
 description: >
-  The TU/e Supercomputing Center provides high-performance computing resources and expertise to support scientific research and innovation.
-Our facilities enable advanced simulations, data analysis, and collaboration across disciplines, driving breakthroughs in technology and science.
+  TU/e Supercomputing Center offers high-performance computing resources for advanced research, data analysis, and interdisciplinary collaboration, supporting breakthroughs in technology and science.
 hide: [ navigation, meta, title ]
 template: landing.html
 hero:
   backdrop: /assets/images/backdrops/home.png
-  h1: TU/e Supercomputing Center
-  h3: Compute to Compete
+  messages:
+    - { message: "TU/e Supercomputing Center" }
+    - { message: "Compute to Compete", size: "medium" }
 ---

 Computation has become an integral part of scientific research.
 A lot of computations can be performed on your laptop or